m-saeid/m-saeid.github.io/_pages/about.md

 ## About Me {#about}

-I am a researcher in efficient 3D deep learning and geometric representation learning, with interests in 3D vision, point cloud understanding, 3D reconstruction, and lightweight perception systems for robotics and autonomous platforms.
+I am a researcher in efficient 3D deep learning and geometric AI for robotic perception, with interests in point cloud understanding, geometric representation learning, and resource-efficient deployment on edge devices.

-My research aims to bridge high-performance 3D models with real-world deployment constraints, particularly on resource-limited edge devices.
+My recent work has resulted in **first-author** publications at **ICRA 2026** and **IEEE IV 2026 (Oral)**, with ongoing research under review at **NeurIPS 2026**.

 <hr class="section-divider">